SonarSource/SonarJS/README.md

 To submit a contribution, create a pull request for this repository.
 Please make sure that you follow our [code style](https://github.com/SonarSource/sonar-developer-toolset) and all [tests](/docs/DEV.md#testing) are passing (Travis build is created for each PR).

 #### Custom Rules
 If you have an idea for a rule but you are not sure that everyone needs it you can implement a [custom rule](/docs/CUSTOM_RULES.md) available only for you.

+#### Work with us
+Would you like to work on this project full-time?
+We are hiring!
+Check out https://www.sonarsource.com/hiring

 ## License